gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## foldLeft

-Break an array into its first element and remaining elements
+Break a `ReadonlyArray` into its first element and remaining elements

 **Signature**